confluentinc/demo-scene/cluster-linking-disaster-recovery/README.md

 ### Recreate the disaster to main cluster

-In order to keep the data safe, we need to recreate the cluster and schema linking from main to disaster, the steps are the same as above.
+In order to keep the data safe, we need to recreate the cluster and Schema Linking from main to disaster, the steps are the same as above.

 1. Delete the topic `product` on disaster cluster
 2. Delete the schema `product-value` on disaster schema registry